matt-morrison/verify-up/README.md

 Usage:

-index.php contains two links for testing two seperate sites.
+index.php contains two links for testing two separate sites.
 The names of these sites are passed along to verify-up.php.

 Set the "TestURL1" and "TestURL2" variables to known files on remote servers that you wish to test.